metaphysics degree

 1) Complete the Ministerial Orientation Lessons (provided in e-book format).

-2) Read the book, God & the New Metaphysics by Herb Gruning, PhD.
+2) Read the book included with your orientation kit.
 Write a 3-5 page paper outlining your thoughts and responses to the book in regard to religion, science, mind and nature.
 Do you agree?
 Disagree?
 Did the reading influence your thinking in any way?
 Did you find any information that you feel you can apply to your ministerial work?
 Please follow the writing guidelines from the ICMT Bachelors Degree program in preparing your paper.

 3) Write a 3-5 page paper outlining what your Ordainment will mean to you.
 How will you move forward with your ministerial work?
 What areas of ministry most interest you?
 In which areas do you feel you need or want to increase your knowledge and experience?
 Please follow the writing guidelines from the ICMT Bachelors Degree program in preparing your paper.